- Posted from my iPhone

 The Thursday prior to the 3DT, I was taken by surprise by Neil when he gave me a joint early birthday gift from a whole bunch of my cycling friends- A Garmin 500!
 This proved very valuable for the TT as I could see how far I had to go, what my HR was and it helped me manage my effort better.
 I can’t thank these people enough!

-the guy ahead getting very slightly closer so that buoyed me on.
+Anyway, I settled in but I felt s-l-o-w with the head wind and the ever rising road.
+But I look ahead and could see the guy ahead getting very slightly closer so that buoyed me on.
 Then just as I was feeling like I was fading, the bozo in front of my looked back and that was all I needed to HTFU and push on.
 In fact, looking at my Garmin Data afterwards on the graphs, I can pin point the exact moment where this happened.

 I ended up finishing with a 11:34 time and with my car parked just past the TT finish and in the side lane, I kept on rolling down the hill and straight to my car to keep warm.
 Overall I felt pretty good about that and was now just concentrating on recovery and prep for stage 3.

-which surprised the heck out of me.
+During the break between stages, I went to the Newham cafĂ© and chilled out a bit waiting for everyone else to arrive.
+While sitting there, the Commissioner for our grade (D) came in and told me I took 21 seconds out of the bozo ahead of me which surprised the heck out of me.
 I knew I had taken a bit out of him but that blew me away.
 Especially as I had expected that bozo would smash my TT time.
 Hmm… this is getting interesting!
 So much for training form hey bozo?

 Stage 3 - 60 km - Road Race